-I recommend a backpacking around 50L (about 3,000 cubic inches) backpack.
-Personally, I wouldn’t go over 65L but some people like a bigger bag.
-You can always go smaller but I wouldn’t recommend anything smaller than 35L — although I know people who have traveled with only a backpack you’d carry to school.
+I recommend a backpack around 50L (about 3,000 cubic inches).
+Personally, I wouldn’t go over 65L, but some people like a bigger bag.
+You can always go smaller, but I wouldn’t recommend anything smaller than 35L — although I know people who have traveled with only a backpack you’d carry to school.

 Important Info For Flyers: If you want to carry on your luggage (if you’re wanting to avoid baggage fees on Ryanair or other discount airlines) then I wouldn’t get a bag over 50L (3,000 cubic inches).
 I have a 50L bag (Osprey Atmos 50) and my bag barely fit Ryanair’s guidelines (I had to really work to get it to fit).
 It is also nice to be able to skip the baggage claim.
 Most importantly, you never have to worry about the airlines losing your luggage — this can be absolutely disastrous on a backpacking trip.

 Internal Frame: Pretty much any hiking-style backpack has an internal frame.
 These are the only style you’ll really see anyone ever using in Europe.
 Avoid external frame packs.

 Quality Made: A backpack is one of the things you don’t want to skimp on, but you don’t want to spend a fortune either.
 I recommend looking for a backpack in the $120-$220 price range.
 Look for bags made by Osprey, Kelty, Gregory, Deuter, GoLite, Mountain Hardware, and Arc’teryx (there are a few other good brands).
 REI also sells very affordable “REI brand” backpacks that are good quality.